gurmitteotia/guflow/docs/wait-for-signals.md

     **Note:** In above example Workflow.Id is passed as input to the "SendEmail" Lambda function because Amazon SWF does not automatically pass the workflow Id and RunId to the Lambda function like it does with activities.
 Inside the "SendEmail" Lambda function you will store the workflow Id and later on use it to send the signal back to workflow.
 This [example](https://github.com/gurmitteotia/guflow-samples/tree/master/ServerlessManualApproval) can give you further ideas on how to implement the signal APIs.

-    In the following example, workflow execution will be paused for 12 hours and will continue on either receiving the "EmailConfirmed" signal or signal timeout.
+    In the following example, workflow execution will be paused for 12 hours and will continue on either receiving the "EmailConfirmed" signal or signal being timedout.

   ```cs
   public class UserActivateWorkflow: Workflow